This article originally appeared on VICE US

 DAY 1: Thursday, September 10

 After our first festival meet-up, I wind up in the longest movie line I've ever seen—at the first public screening of Michael Moore's Where to Invade Next.
 Experiencing TIFF in more digestible doses, the public is often in a better position to enjoy the proceedings.
 This may explain the exaggerated enthusiasm often found at public screenings.
-Where to Invade Next turns out to be one of Moore's least accomplished efforts, but the audience dutifully rewards his good intentions with a standing ovation.
+The audience dutifully rewards Moore's good intentions with a standing ovation.

 DAY 2: Friday, September 11